MicrochipTech/aws-iot-winc1500-secure-wifi-board-java-gui-for-master-workshop/readme.md

-﻿# Microchip Zero Touch Secure Provisioning Kit for AWS IoT
+﻿# Java GUI Tool for WINC1500 Secure Wi-Fi Board in Microchip 2018 MASTERs Conference

 This package contains all the python scripts and java executable file to run the WINC1500 Secure Wi-Fi Board Java GUI tool.\
 This Java GUI tool work with the WINC1500 Secure Wi-Fi Board which showed in Microchip 2018 MASTERs Conference.